Toxic Algae Health Risks and Management Strategies

 In addition to interfering with recreation, cyanobacteria can threaten agriculture and drinking water resources, supporting the current evidence that exposure to cyanotoxins may lead to the development of neurodegenerative diseases such as ALS, Alzheimer’s and Parkinson’s disease.
-The blue-green algae capable of producing the dangerous toxin can be found in almost any waterbody, even those as small as a stormwater pond or ditch.
+The cyanobacteria capable of producing the dangerous toxin can be found at virtually any time of year in almost any waterbody, even those as small as a stormwater pond or ditch.

-Luckily, diligent management can restore balance to waterbodies suffering from toxic blooms, but traditional solutions are not always a suitable option.
+Diligent management can restore balance to waterbodies suffering from toxic blooms, but traditional solutions are not always a suitable option.
 Algaecides, for instance, can help rapidly eradicate a bloom, but, in certain cases, may cause toxins to release prematurely into the water.
-Therefore, aquatic resources, particularly those used for recreation, drinking water and agriculture, should be proactively monitored and managed using the following strategies to prevent the development of HABs altogether:
+Therefore, aquatic resources, particularly those used for recreation, drinking water, and agriculture, should be proactively monitored and managed using the following strategies to prevent the development of HABs altogether:

 Correctly identify HABs through initial water quality testing

 Accurate identification of Harmful Algal Blooms is the first step to protect your family, your pets and surrounding wildlife from the negative effects of algal toxin exposure.
 Depending on the waterbody, a potentially harmful bloom may manifest in parallel streaks or clumped dots.
 Other blooms may look like spilled blue, green or white paint or turn the water a bright “pea soup” green.
 Keep an eye out for soupy or oily scum on the surface of the water.

 Regularly test water quality